 He met people from varied backgrounds, learned to show up on time, and learned to eat quickly so as not to waste valuable moments.
 He still eats quickly.
 “They drill it into your head, the punctuality, being places early, how you talk to people, how you eat, how you sleep,” he says.
 “Punctuality is basic respect, and so is how you address others: ‘No ma’am, yes ma’am, no sir.’”

 The Marines turned his thought process upside down.
 “It changes your perspective on what’s important here,” he said, tapping the desk with two fingers to indicate home.
 “I took meticulous notes, who was emailing me, who was in contact.
 We got the mail once a week.
-One person got a sonogram from a baby. “
+One person got a sonogram of a baby. “

 Now, he puts a premium on punctuality.
 When our photographers tried to meet him for his workout at 5 a.m. last November, he walked into the gym, didn’t see them, and left within five minutes.
 It took a week to reschedule.